mmcc007/fledge/README.md

 the local `dev` branch (`fledge` will guarantee this).

 ## Build server setup
+*Now that the app is setup in both store consoles and the code is setup in the remote server, it is time to setup the build server to be able to build from the source code and upload to both stores.*

 1. Account config
 If your Apple ID under your Apple Developer Account has 2-factor authentication enabled,